obsidian-community/obsidian-hub/CONTRIBUTING.md

 Hi!
 First of all, thanks for your interest in contributing to our Obsidian community vault!
 This is a big experiment on trying to create an Obsidian vault that is maintained by the community.
 If you're reading this on GitHub, you might notice there are a few things that look weird.
-For the best experience, we recommend downloading the latest version of this vault or browsing it in our publish site.
+For the best experience, we recommend [downloading the latest version][download vault] of this vault or browsing it in our [publish site][published vault].

 ## Setup

-To contribute, please download the latest version of this vault and open it in Obsidian.
+To contribute, please [download the latest version][download vault] of this vault and open it in Obsidian.
 This is important to avoid duplicating content, and allows you to use the autocomplete when linking to other notes, searching and following our content guidelines.

 Because PKM is usually (as it name states) *highly* personal, we have added a few rules about how we use Obsidian features to preserve our sanity: